qgis/QGIS-Enhancement-Proposals/qep-405-label-lines-on-parts-options.md

 Currently, when labeling multi-part geometries, QGIS has two behaviors:

 1. Only the largest part is labeled.
 This is the default behavior.
 2. Every part is labeled with the same text.
-This behavior is actived when the user checks the "Label every part of multi-part features" checkbox.
+This behavior is activated when the user checks the "Label every part of multi-part features" checkbox.

 This QEP proposes a new option for labeling multi-part geometries in order to give users more cartographic